sammhansen/sammhansen/README.md

 Hello there, my name is Hansen, and I'm:

     an experienced software engineer with a passion for building and learning

     skilled in a variety of programming languages and cloud platforms

     from Nairobi, Kenya

     currently pursuing a Bachelor's Degree in Software Engineering at [Zetech University](https://www.zetech.ac.ke/)

     eager to contribute to new and challenging projects

     with skills in:
         1. Programming Languages: Rust, Dart, Bash, Nix, Go, Lua
         2. System Administration: Linux, Nixos
         3. DevOps: Docker, Kubernetes, Github Actions
         4. Web Dev: React with Typescript
         5. Mobile Dev: Flutter with Dart

-I'm currently learning:
+    currently learning:
        - Devops
        - Go

-What I'm planning to learn in the future:
+    planning to learn in the future:
        - Java/Springboot

-My hobbies:
+    interested in:
        - Piano
        - Chess
        - Bush walking

 <div align=center>